 About two-thirds of the way through the roll my brain failed me.
 I thought, “Hey, wait, I’m exposing these shots for ISO 400 film, but Tri-X is ISO 100!”
 So I set my meter for 100 and shot the rest of the roll.
 I was right in the first place – Tri-X is absolutely ISO 400 film.
 But when the images came back from the processor, everything I metered at 400 was slightly overexposed and everything I metered at 100 was spot on.
-Maybe my meter is off.
-Here’s one of those ISO 100 shots.
+My meter must be way off.
+Here’s one of those EI 100 shots.

 I also had trouble getting focus right on a few shots.
 I was trying to focus on my dog, Gracie, but managed to make only the back wall crisp.